Carmenliang/Interactive-Image-Segmentation/README.md

-In order to use the interactive segmentation tool, first intall all the requirments and then initiate he GUI accordingly as explaind:
+In order to use the interactive segmentation tool, first simply install all the requirments and then initiate he GUI accordingly as explaind:

 # Installation